datopian/ckan-ng-harvest/readmeNGHarvestsummary.md

  - Easier to manage harvesters and data pipelines
  - Easier to debug when things go wrong (logs not written to CKAN logs, logs are understandable to a non-tech user
+ - Easier to maintain

-Tech: Deculpled so run on a seperate machine, simplified prod code
+Tech: Deculpled from CKAN so run on a seperate machine, simplified prod code

 # Acceptance criteria